U.S. Agent: Marvel Cinematic Universe

-John Walker appears in live-action media set in the Marvel Cinematic Universe, portrayed by Wyatt Russell.
-This version wields a firearm and Steve Rogers's shield, which the latter bequeathed to Sam Wilson, who in turn gave it to the government, who gave the shield to Walker.
+John Walker as Captain America and U.S. Agent appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Wyatt Russell.
+This version wields a firearm and Captain America's shield, which Steve Rogers had bequeathed to Sam Wilson, who in turn gave it to the government and subsequently issued to Walker.
 Additionally, Walker has a supportive wife named Olivia (portrayed by Gabrielle Byndloss).